ServicesPro/laravel_starter_kit/README.md

 After downloading the sources, unzip the file you got, navigate to the sources folder and do the following:

+  - Installs all the dependencies related to note kit:

     `composer install`

+  - Generate unique key for you kit (app):

+    `cp .env.example .env`

+    `php artisan key:generate`

+  - Migrate your table to a database:

+Before proceeding with the migrations, you must first fill in the information relating to your database in the environment file `.env` located at the root of the project:

+    `DB_CONNECTION=mysql
+    DB_HOST=127.0.0.1
+    DB_PORT=3306
+    DB_DATABASE=database
+    DB_USERNAME=user
+    DB_PASSWORD=password`

+Now we can start our migrations:

+    `php artisan migrate --seed`

+  - Start the server and enjoy :) :

+    > We put our configuration in cache to boost our application

+    `php artisan optimize`

+    > Maintenant nous sommes prêt à nous lancer

+    `php artisan serve`

-2. Clone the git repository on your local machine
+1. Clone the git repository on your local machine